SchedMD/slurm-gcp/docs/faq.md

 ### How do I move data for a job?

-Data can be migrated to and from external sources using a worflow of dependant jobs.
+Data can be migrated to and from external sources using a workflow of dependent jobs.
 A [workflow submission script](../jobs/submit_workflow.py.py) and [helper jobs](../jobs/data_migrate/) are provided.
 See [README](../jobs/README.md) for more information.